Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I make money with Monero?

 The possibility of making money with Monero is very similar to the options for making money with other currencies.
 After all, the main difference is Monero’s focus on security and anonymity.
 Everything else is very much the same as other coins, such as bitcoin.
-As with any cryptocurrency, you need to consider the options carefully and make a wise decision.
+Also the same is the need to consider the options carefully and make a wise decision.

 Transactions in XMR